Applications | Neutron scattering

 - The sample environment can either be vacuum or static exchange gas.
 Top-loading static exchange gas systems are an advantage for a user facility because they make it easy (and fast) to change samples.

-- Janis has built systems for operation as low as 300 mK or as high as 800 K.
+- Lake Shore has built systems for operation as low as 300 mK or as high as 800 K.